-Overdiagnosis occurs when screening procedures detect cancers that would never become clinically apparent in the absence of screening..
+Overdiagnosis occurs when screening procedures detect cancers that would never become clinically apparent in the absence of screening.
+It is a special concern because identification of the cancer does not benefit the individual, while the side effects of diagnostic procedures and cancer treatment may cause significant harm.
 The magnitude of overdiagnosis is debated, particularly regarding DCIS, a cancer precursor whose natural history is unknown.
 By reason of this inability to predict confidently the tumor behavior at time of diagnosis, standard treatment for invasive cancers and DCIS can cause overtreatment.
 The related harms include treatment-related side effects and the number of harms associated with a cancer diagnosis, which are immediate.
 Conversely, a mortality benefit would occur at an uncertain point in the future.

 One approach to understanding overdiagnosis is to examine the prevalence of occult cancer in women who died of noncancer causes.
 In an overview of seven autopsy studies, the median prevalence of occult invasive breast cancer was 1.3% (range, 0%–1.8%) and of DCIS was 8.9% (range, 0%–14.7%).[95,96]